mkrueger/icy/README.md

 However you can take a look and if you have similiar needs feel free to use this fork instead.

 I try to keep doc up 2 date.
+I take PRs and ideas and try to listen to my users instead of dictating things.

+I can't promise to take/implement all feature request because of my time limits.

+But the goal is to make a more community friendly project.